-Method of Funding: The Entry Age Normal Funding Method was approved by the Board of Trustees effective 7/1/2012.
+Method of Funding:

+The Entry Age Normal Funding Method was approved by the Board of Trustees effective 7/1/2012.

 The current unfunded actuarial liability is amortized as a level dollar over 20 years with a one-time, one-year extension adopted by the Board for June 30, 2019 valuation.
 The 20-year period decreases each year from 2011 through 2018, remains at 12 years for 2019 and continues to decrease until 2032, at which time the unfunded liability will be fully paid.

+Asset Valuation:

-Asset Valuation: The actuarial value of assets is equal to the market value, adjusted for 20% of the five-year aggregate investment surpluses and deficits.
-This calculation is done in the following steps: The investment gain or loss for the current year is calculated; this equals the actual investment earnings during the year minus the expected earnings.
-Expected earnings are calculated using a weighted average of the pre- and post-retirement interest rate assumptions multiplied by the mean market value of assets during the year.
+The actuarial value of assets is equal to the market value, adjusted for 20% of the five-year aggregate investment surpluses and deficits.
+This calculation is done in the following steps:

+- 1. The investment gain or loss for the current year is calculated; this equals the actual investment earnings during the year minus the expected earnings.
+Expected earnings are calculated using a weighted average of the pre- and post-retirement interest rate assumptions multiplied by the mean market value of assets during the year. - 2.
 The current net excess earnings are computed by adding the investment gain or loss for the current year to the remaining excess earnings for the prior valuation.
-One-fifth of the excess earnings are recognized in the actuarial value as of the current valuation and four-fifths are deferred to future years.
+One-fifth of the excess earnings are recognized in the actuarial value as of the current valuation and four-fifths are deferred to future years. - 3.
 The present value of the prior year's City contributions is added to the net assets to account for the one-year lag between required contributions and when the contributions are actually received.
 The actuarial value of assets will not be greater than 120% nor less than 80% of the market value of assets as of the valuation date.
-Valuation Software: Cheiron utilizes ProVal, an actuarial valuation software leased from Winklevoss Technologies (WinTech) to calculate the liabilities, normal costs and projected benefit payments.
-We have relied on WinTech as the developer of ProVal.
-We have reviewed ProVal and have a basic understanding of it and have used ProVal in accordance with its original intended purpose.
-We have not identified any material inconsistencies in assumptions or output of ProVal that would affect this actuarial valuation.
-This report includes projections of funded ratios and future contributions for the purpose of assisting the Board of Trustees with the management of the Fund.
-We have used Cheiron's P-Scan model to develop these projections.
-The model is also used to stress test the impact of volatile asset returns over the projection period.